2020–21 Oklahoma Sooners women's basketball team

 The 2020–21 Oklahoma Sooners women's basketball team represented the University of Oklahoma in the 2020–21 NCAA Division I women's basketball season.
-The Sooners were led by twenty-fifth year head coach Sherri Coale.
-The team played its home games at the Lloyd Noble Center in Norman, Oklahoma was a member of the Big 12 Conference.
+The Sooners were led by twenty-fifth-year head coach Sherri Coale.
+The team played its home games at the Lloyd Noble Center in Norman, Oklahoma, as a member of the Big 12 Conference.

-After the season, Sherri Coale retired after twenty five season as head coach of the Sooners.
+After the season, Sherri Coale retired after twenty-five seasons as head coach of the Sooners.
 Jennie Baranczyk was announced as the new head coach in April 2021.

-They finished the season 12–12, 9–9 in Big 12 play to finish in sixth place.
+The Sooners finished the season 12–12, 9–9 in Big 12 play to finish in sixth place.
 In the Big 12 Tournament, they lost to Oklahoma State in the Quarterfinals.
 They were not invited to the NCAA tournament or the WNIT.

 Previous season

-The Sooners the season 12–18, 5–13 in Big 12 play to finish in ninth place.
-The Big 12 Tournament, NCAA women's basketball tournament and WNIT were all cancelled before they began due to the COVID-19 pandemic.
+The Sooners ended the season 12–18, 5–13 in Big 12 play to finish in ninth place.
+The Big 12 Tournament, NCAA women's basketball tournament and WNIT were all cancelled before they began, due to the COVID-19 pandemic.